-- Description: Please specify the valid description about the connection we are going to establish.
+- Description: Please specify a valid description of the connection we will establish.

 - Version: Please specify the Excel file version.

-TIP: If you find difficult to track your required table(s) then, you can type the table name under the Search for tables named and click on search button
+TIP: If you find it difficult to track your required table(s), then you can type the table name under the Search for tables named and click on the search button

-Preview Data inside Our Excel Source
+Preview Data inside the Source